The No.1 Mistake People Make at the Magistrates' Court

 20. Will a voluntary police interview appear on my criminal record?

 No, attending a voluntary interview alone does not result in a criminal record.
-However, if the process leads to charges and conviction, that could appear on your record.
+However, if the process leads to charges and a conviction, that could appear on your record.

 How Moeen & Co.
 Solicitors Can Help